 Water use can be direct, for example when you turn on the tap or flush the toilet.
 But water use can also be indirect for producing the goods and services you buy, use and consume every day (also known as virtual water).

 Read on to learn how to save water in the bathroom (be sure to check out our tips for the laundry and energy use), and take our Water Footprint Calculator to find out how much water you use directly and indirectly each day.

-- Put a bucket in the shower while you're waiting for the water to warm up, and use the water you catch for watering plants or cleaning.
+- Put a bucket in the shower while you're waiting for the water to warm up, and use the water you catch for watering plants, flushing the toilet or cleaning.

 - Spend less time in the shower.
-If you lose track of time in the shower, bring a radio into the bathroom and time yourself by how many songs play while you're in there.
-Try to get your shower time down to one song (or less).
+If you lose track of time, bring a radio into the bathroom and time yourself by how many songs play while you're in there.
+Try to get your shower time down to one song.

-- Showers generally use less water than baths.
-The average bath uses 40 to 50 gallons of water, whereas a 10-minute (or less) shower with a low-flow showerhead only uses 15 gallons.
+- Think of baths as an occasional treat and stick to showers.
+The average bath uses 35 to 50 gallons of water, whereas a 10-minute (or less) shower with a low-flow showerhead only uses 25 gallons.

 - To check for a toilet leak, put dye or food coloring into the tank.
 If color appears in the bowl without flushing, there’s a leak that should be repaired.

 - “If it’s yellow, let it mellow.”
 The saying may be cliché, but it’s good advice.
 If you're grossed out by the “yellow,” just put the toilet lid down.

 - Don’t flush things down the toilet to dispose of them.
 Throw tissues and other bathroom waste in the garbage can, which doesn’t require gallons of water.